SoftwareAG/c8y-docs/content/users-guide/enterprise-tenant-bundle/user-hierarchies.md

 With user hierarchies you can reflect independent organizational entities in {{< product-c8y-iot >}} that still share the same database.
 These entities can have limited permissions to subsets of the shared data and can manage their own sub-users.

 {{< c8y-admon-info >}}
-To be able to use this feature, your tenant must be subscribed to the application "feature-user-hierachy".
+To be able to use this feature, your tenant must be subscribed to the web app "feature-user-hierachy".
 {{< /c8y-admon-info >}}

 ### Viewing user hierarchies